arapaima-uk/source.arapaima-uk.github.io/content/post/2017-05-25-conditional-processing-jenkins-multibranch.md

 If you don't have a Jenkins server handy, you can create a new one with `docker run -p 8080:8080 jenkinsci/jenkins:lts`[^1] and connect to it on http://localhost:8080.
 After that, it's just a question of creating a new job of type "Mutibranch Pipeline" and specifying an appropriate name.

-In the "Branch Sources" section, add a source of type "Git", and provide it with the path to the source repo.
+In the "Branch Sources" section, add a source of type "Git" (not "Github"!), and provide it with the path to the source repo, in this case the gist.

 ### Using a gist as a source repo?